How to Improve Reception

 Use an Omni antenna (360° coverage).
-Omni antenna can pick up signal from all directions within its reception range, therefore no need to rotate the antenna.
+Omni antenna can pick up signals from all directions within its reception range, therefore no need to rotate the antenna.

 Rotor antenna (high gain and 360°).
-Typically, rotor antenna can reach further distance than Omni antenna.
+Typically, the rotor antenna can reach further distance than the Omni antenna.

 RG-6 coax cable (F-type connectors).

 Installation Package includes one antenna, one flat cable, one 40 feet coax cable, one 4-way splitter, and 15 cable clips.

 Make sure all connectors are tight.